 He lives in Orange County, California with his wife and three children.

 Joe Chen is a Co-Founder of Anduril Industries.

-After 10 years in engineering and product management, Joseph enlisted in the US Army National Guard to serve his nation and community as a paratrooper in the 1st Battalion (Airborne),143rd Infantry Regiment.
+After 10 years in engineering and product development, Joseph enlisted in the US Army National Guard to serve his country and community as a paratrooper in the 1-143rd Infantry Battalion (Airborne).

 Joseph was one of the first employees at Oculus VR, where he contributed to hardware development as Product Lead and led non-gaming developer relations.
-Previously, he had worked on augmented reality (AR) headset technology at Epson.
+Previously, he worked on augmented reality technology at Epson.
 After Oculus, he continued to develop VR content, focusing on new camera technologies and capture techniques.